kwangjong/kwangjong.github.io/_posts/2022-06-27-Forward-and-Backward-Propagation.md

 i.e. it is a *linear transformation of weights with respect to its basis passed through an activation function*.

-**Forward propagation** is *the entire process of calculating of activations of each layer "propagating" input data forward to the output which is the network's prediction*.
+**Forward propagation** is *the calculation of each layer’s activations "propagating" input data forward to the output*.

 ## Implementing Forward Propagation

-Before implementing the forward propagation, let's set activation and loss functions first. **Sigmoid** will be used for activation, and **mean squared error** will be used for calculating the loss.
+Before implementing the forward propagation, let's set activation and loss functions first. **Sigmoid** is used for activation, and **mean squared error** is used for calculating the loss.

 $$\sigma = \frac{1}{1+e^{-x}}$$

 $$mse = \frac{1}{2}\sum(\hat y - y)^2$$

-We also need test input and initialize weights.
+We also need to prepare test input and initialize weights.
 I set`[0.5, 0.35]` as the input and `[0.85]` as the target value.
-Initial weights will be chosen randomly number from standard normal distribution.
+Initial weights are chosen randomly from the standard normal distribution.

 #### Using row-vectors
 Vectors are commonly implemented as row-vector using an array.
 The activation vectors and weight matrices are transposed and calculated as: